 Tom Burns is an Australian writer and aspiring neuroscientist.
-He holds degrees in science and bioethics and is a graduate researcher at Monash University.
+He holds degrees in science and bioethics and is a PhD student at Okinawa Institute of Science and Technology (OIST) Graduate University, Japan.
 Among other outlets, his byline has graced The Diplomat, Huffington Post, The Australian, and Al Jazeera.
 Follow him on Twitter @tfburns and read his blog www.tfburns.com.

 In 2013, he completed a Bachelor of Science with Honours at Monash University.
 His thesis focused on how humans perceive non-linguistic sounds and how these perceptions relate to a sound’s mathematical or statistical features.
 In 2014, Tom took a sea change from science to pursue his interest in philosophy and ethics, completing a Master of Bioethics.
 As part of this course, he produced a thesis which analysed the ethics of proposed euthanasia legislation in Australian jurisdictions.